 New Wave Group markets products under several different brands.
 The company strives for complete integration from the beginning of the chain in order to attain competitive advantages.
 The synergies are evident for operational segments Corporate, Sports & Leisure as well as Gifts & Home Furnishings within several areas.

-The company has extensive experience of design and product development.
+The company has extensive experience in design and product development.
 Elaborate strategies are applied to each brand regardless of product category.
 The various concepts within the operating segments Sports & Leisure and Gifts & Home Furnishings have their own product development activities.
-Corporate* product development activities are coordinated since the design is less fashion sensitive.
+Corporate’s product development activities are coordinated since the design is less fashion sensitive.

-Well designed promowear suits both men and women of working age and allow ample room for profiling (i.e. logotypes) since the clothes target the corporate market.
-Many of the designs for Sports & Leisure and Gifts & Home Furnishings are based on form and function.
+The Group's products can be sold in both sales channels, promo and retail.
+Well-designed promowear suits both men and women of working age and allow ample room for profiling, such as logotypes.
+In addition to being a welldesigned promo garment, a large part of the design, primarily in the Sports & Leisure and the Gifts & Home Furnishings segments, builds on form and function to also fit directly with the retail trade.
 The Group has several close partnerships with athletes at both elite and amateur level in a variety of sports.
-Kosta Boda and Orrefors team with several famous artists, a collaboration that is also used in the development of the Kosta Linnewäfveri and Orrefors Jernverk brands.
+Kosta Boda and Orrefors teams with several famous artists.

 New Wave Group owns a few factories.
-In Sweden, Seger Europe and Termo have production units for knitted items, and Orrefors Kosta Boda glass making facilities.
-In the Netherlands, Toppoint runs printing operations for among other things, pen and mug prints.
+In Sweden, Seger and Termo have production units for knitted items and Orrefors Kosta Boda glass making facilities.
+In Poland, Toppoint runs printing operations for, among other things, pen and mug prints.
 In Denmark, Dahetra owns a production facility for embroidery and transfer printing.
-In the USA, AHEAD and Cutter & Buck have some embroidery production and Paris Glove a production unit for gloves.
+In the United States, AHEAD and Cutter & Buck have some embroidery production.

 Logistics and warehouse